balram7878/Web-Development-Learning/Backend/readme.md

 # HTTP (Hyper Text Transfer Protocol)

-- It is a communication protocol used for transferring data b/w a client (like your browser) and a server.
+- It is a communication protocol used for transferring (exchange) data b/w a client (like your browser) and a server.
 - It is stateless - each request is treated as independently
 - Follows request/response model.
 - Uses methods like GET, POST, PATCH, PUT, DELETE